maticzav/nookies/README.md

 A collection of cookie helpers for Next.js

-- SSR support, for setter, parser and destory
+- SSR support, for setter, parser and destroy
 - super light
 - perfect for authentication

-Setting and destorying cookies also works on server-side.
+Setting and destroying cookies also works on server-side.

 ## Quick start

+### SSR cookies

 ```js
 import { parseCookies, setCookie, destroyCookie } from 'nookies'